A hiker crossing the White River Suspension Bridge in Pukaskwa National Park.

 With a dozen trails to choose from, it’s hard to identify the best hike in Lake Superior Provincial Park.
 However, the eight-kilometre-long Orphan Lake trail checks many boxes: starting from the trailhead on Highway 17, about two hours north of Sault Ste.
 Marie, you’ll encounter lush hardwood forests of maple and yellow birch, a peaceful inland lake, tumbling waterfalls on the Baldhead River and surf-washed Lake Superior beaches.
 Set aside a half-day to complete this moderately difficult trail.

-Also in Lake Superior Provincial Park:
+Also in and around Lake Superior Provincial Park:

-- Pick up your day use permit at the Lake Superior Provincial Park visitor centre at Agawa Bay.
-The facility has impressive interpretive displays to learn more about the area and is located adjacent to one of the most scenic Ontario Parks campgrounds
+• Pick up your day use permit at the Lake Superior Provincial Park visitor centre at Agawa Bay.
+The facility has impressive interpretive displays to learn more about the area, and is located adjacent to one of the most scenic Ontario Parks campgrounds

-- The Orphan Lake trail is a great place to stop and stretch your legs and get a closer look at the spectacular scenery on the drive from Sault Ste.
+• The Orphan Lake trail is a great place to stop and stretch your legs and get a closer look at the spectacular scenery on the drive from Sault Ste.
 Marie to Wawa.
-In Wawa be sure to check out Rock Island Lodge for waterfront accommodations, including lodge, glamping and camping options, on Lake Superior.
+In Wawa, be sure to check out Rock Island Lodge for waterfront accommodations, including lodge, glamping and camping options, on Lake Superior.
 Young’s General Store is another can’t miss attraction in Wawa

 Hike a forest of colour at Robertson Cliffs

-Located barely 30 minutes north of Sault Ste.
+Located 30 minutes north of Sault Ste.
 Marie, the Robertson Cliffs Trail easily ranks amongst the best fall hikes in Ontario for its lofty views and hardwood forests.

-But you don’t have to wait until the maples and oaks flame red and orange to tackle this five-kilometre trail, the Algoma Highlands are stunning throughout the year.
+But you don’t have to wait until the maples and oaks flame red and orange to tackle this five-kilometre trail; the Algoma Highlands are stunning throughout the year.
 A strenuous ascent makes it a great fitness test, though Robertson Cliffs is within the grasp of adventurous families, too.

-The trailhead is located off of Highway 17.
-Turn right on Old Highway 17 Road, then take the first right on Robertson Lake Road and continue for about five minutes to two parking areas.
 The well-marked trail switchbacks uphill to vistas overlooking the Goulais River valley and Lake Superior, before looping back to the trailhead.
-The trail is maintained by volunteers from the Algoma Highlands Conservancy and links to the Voyageur Trail, for the option of extending your hike.
+The trail, which is maintained by volunteers from the Algoma Highlands Conservancy, links to the Voyageur Trail for the option of extending your hike.

 Sault Ste.
 Marie is a trail town: